Subhadeep is a content marketer for hire. He has skills and experience to perform in-depth research and create engaging content.

 Silent shooting can be useful when you’re shooting inside a church or in the thick of wildlife.
 Electronic shutters are capable of shooting super-fast with wide apertures in broad daylight.
 But they lack the speed while tracking moving objects.

 Entry-level DSLR camera batteries boast an average of 600 shots per full charge.
 The majority of them even serve close to four figures.

 However, mirrorless cameras are weak performers when it comes to battery life.
 The average lies around 300 shots per charge.

 Mirrorless feed heavily on power due to its EVF and LCD consumption.
 Whereas DSLR LED viewfinders need a modest amount of power to keep the show on.

 While shooting video, DSLRs can’t use phase-detection AF with the mirror up.
 They use the less accurate and slower contrast-detection AF method.
 It often causes them to hunt for focus while shooting in auto-focus mode.

-The Mirrorless system offers superior autofocus mode for videos.
-They come with advanced features to capture higher-resolution 4k or Ultra HD at the same price range of a DSLR.
+The mirrorless system offers a superior autofocus mode for videos.
+They come with advanced features to capture higher-resolution 4K or Ultra HD at the same price range as a DSLR.

 Entry-level native mirrorless lenses are smaller in size when compared to those of DSLR entry-level lenses.